Enlistment Act 1794

-The Enlistment Act 1794 (also known as the Emigrant Corps Bill or Act) was an act of the Parliament of Great Britain that allowed the British government to create regiments of émigrés from France.
+The Enlistment Act 1794 (34 Geo.
+3. c.
+43) (also known as the Emigrant Corps Bill or the Emigrant Corps Act) was an act of the Parliament of Great Britain that allowed the British government to create regiments of émigrés from France.
 This specific legislation was needed to enlist men who were not British subjects in the British Army and to allow George III to commission foreigners as officers.
 The Act was a major break from the military conventions about enlisting soldiers from other states in the Eighteenth Century.
 The Act expired with the Peace of Amiens.

-Background and Need for the Act
+Background and need for the act

 Many of those who fled France in the wake of the French Revolution were soldiers and officers of the French Royal Army.
 With the outbreak of French Revolutionary Wars in 1792 émigré nobles set up units and formed Armée des émigrés.
 Soon after the France declaration of war on Britain in February 1793, émigré officers also offered to raise units for the British Army.
 The British government welcomed the additional manpower.

 The first unit to be raised was the Loyal Emigrant Regiment by Louis, duc de La Chastre.
 To avoid political problems, the officers were commissioned by George III as Elector of Hanover and then they were transferred to British pay.
 This arrangement was not practical for further offers, so new legislation was introduced to allow émigré units to be raised and maintained directly by Britain.

 As the French officers of these units were Catholic, they needed exemptions from British laws against Catholics.
 Also, throughout the Eighteenth Century, many British MPs has been hostile to employing foreign troops within the British Army.